-Based on this model, the Fe concentration can be calculated to be 1640/(1640+1856) $\approx$ 46.9%, which is slightly higher than that for ideal 4C pyrrhotite ( $\approx$ 46.7%).
-Assuming that the Fe atoms in this model have the same spin configurations as in all $Fe{1-\delta}S$ omission structures (i.e., ferromagnetic coupling between spins within Fe layers vs antiferromagnetic coupling between adjacent Fe layers), the net magnetic moment will be proportional to the number of uncompensated Fe atoms between adjacent layers.
-The difference is less than 2 Fe atoms per supercell $(2.377 \times 1.374 \times 16.63 \text{ nm in size})$ , the 4.91C pyrrhotite suggesting that incommensurate is macroscopically antiferromagnetic.
+Based on this model, the Fe concentration can be calculated to be $1640/(1640+1856) \approx 46.9\%$, which is slightly higher than that for ideal 4C pyrrhotite ($\approx 46.7\%$).
+Assuming that the Fe atoms in this model have the same spin configurations as in all Fe{1- δ}S omission structures (i.e., ferromagnetic coupling between spins within Fe layers vs. antiferromagnetic coupling between adjacent Fe layers), the net magnetic moment will be proportional to the number of uncompensated Fe atoms between adjacent layers.
+The difference is <2 Fe atoms per supercell (2.377 × 1.374 × 16.63 nm in size), suggesting that the incommensurate 4.91C pyrrhotite is